 The first vaccine usually given as a very young puppy is probably the most dangerous.

-Chris Day is pronbably the most well known homeopathic vet - 'Sadly, the acute-onset problems and the chronic issues can be set up by even the very first vaccine event, in a susceptible individual.
+Chris Day is probably the most well known homoeopathic vet - 'Sadly, the acute-onset problems and the chronic issues can be set up by even the very first vaccine event in a susceptible individual.
 We have even witnessed puppy and kitten deaths after the first dose.'
-Guidelines on Nosodes
+Guidelines on Nosodes.

-'No manufacturer will guarantee the safety of vaccination.
-Quite apart from dangerous and life-threatening anaphyllactic reactions, that can occur within hours of the injection, transient fevers and malaise and injection site lumps or abscesses, there can be chronic, late-onset problems.
-As a referral centre, dealing mainly with troublesome chronic disease, our own research suggests that over 80% of chronic illness that we see starts within three months of a vaccination event.
+Chris Day the Alternative Vet: 'No manufacturer will guarantee the safety of vaccination.
+Quite apart, from dangerous and life-threatening anaphylactic reactions that can occur within hours of the injection, transient fevers and malaise and injection site lumps or abscesses, there can be chronic late-onset problems.
+As a referral centre dealing mainly with troublesome chronic disease, our own research suggests that over 80% of chronic illness that we see starts within three months of a vaccination event.
 Such problems include skin problems, allergy, atopy, autoimmune problems, heart murmur, meningitis, encephalitis, paralysis, nervousness, excitability, epilepsy and seizures, CDRM, cardiomyopathy, colitis, chronic diarrhoea, ear problems, 'virus' in horses, sarcoid, COPD and headshaking.
 It may even be that syringomyelia may be triggered by vaccination.
-Proving an association in any single case is not possible but the overall statistics are frightening.'
+Proving an association in any single case is not possible, but the overall statistics are frightening.'

 GSDR alway has and always will operate a NO DESTRUCTION POLICY because we believe that all dogs deserve a good life.
 We will find the right home for all the dogs that come into our care no matter how long it takes.
 German Shepherd Dog Rescue is both a registered charity and company, which produces yearly accounts so that you know where your donated monies are spent.